WhereareyouRAJ/DAY-1-CI-CD-PIPELINE/README.md

 ## What i Did
 - Clone a simple Node.js app
-- Wrote Dockerffile to containerize the app
+- Wrote Dockerfile to containerize the app
 - Created Github Actions workflow to:
   - Build Docker image
   - Push image to Dockerhub